IdealisticAI/Documentation/README.md

 > description

 ## Emails
-##### Emails store company-wide or individual addresses for communication and record-keeping.
+##### Emails store contact addresses for the company, its positions, or employees, helping with communication and record-keeping.
 ### Adding to the company's emails
 > description
 ### Removing from the company's emails